Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 ## Reference documentation

-### Design goals and guidelines
+### Cartography design goals and guidelines

 The reference document is [CARTOGRAPHY](https://github.com/gravitystorm/openstreetmap-carto/blob/master/CARTOGRAPHY.md).
+It is an important prerequisite to start contributing to the Openstreetmap Carto style.

 ### Instructions for contributions

 The reference document is [CONTRIBUTING](https://github.com/gravitystorm/openstreetmap-carto/blob/master/CONTRIBUTING.md).
+This document includes essential development guidelines.

 ## Design patterns

+[Christoph Hormann](https://github.com/imagico) published an excellent document on [Design goals and guidelines for the Openstreetmap-carto style](https://matteobrusa.github.io/md-styler/?url=https://raw.githubusercontent.com/imagico/openstreetmap-carto/a8c9a49ad5f0e4c1fa0f34f580adbebfbe9cc5c3/CARTOGRAPHY.md&theme=bootstrap).
+It extends the official [CARTOGRAPHY](https://github.com/gravitystorm/openstreetmap-carto/blob/master/CARTOGRAPHY.md) document with considerations on colors and zoom levels; reading and understanding it is recommended.

 ### Zoom filter in stylesheets